dahliaOS/documentation/buildroot.md

 # Buildroot

-- This builds dahliaOS Linux-based builds easily.
+- This builds dahliaOS Linux-based builds easily

-- As of 22:43 On June 13, this is only a base buildroot and lacks the dahliaOS-specific overlays.
+- As of June 13th, this is only a base buildroot and lacks the dahliaOS-specific overlays

-# Usage
+## Usage

 1. ```git clone https://github.com/dahlia-os/buildroot.git```